yousefvand/shellman-ebook/manuscript/basics.md

 ### Command success/failure check

 It happens when you are interested to know if a previous command succeeded or failed.
 In Linux every program returns a number to *operating system* on exit[^exit-code].
-If the return value is *zero*, in means no error happened and other values indicates command **failure** (1-255).
+If the return value is *zero*, it means no error happened and other values indicates command **failure** (1-255 equal to one byte).

 T> ### Command success/failure
 T>